peterthorsteinson/cpp_code_snippets/Game_of_life/README.md

 ## The inout file

 A generation consists of these rules being applied to every cell of the current game state, to generate the next game state.
-The initial game state is read in from a file.
+The initial game state is read in from a file (such as the provided sample input file named input.bin).
 The file must adhere to the following convention:

 - The first byte is the length of the grid.
 - The second byte is the width of the grid.